STEM OPT Research Technician Jobs

 Primary Duties & Responsibilities:

-- Performs data entry and maintains data files on research.
+- Enters data and maintains current data files on research projects.
+Monitors data to ensure consistent quality.

-- Complies with established safety procedures and maintains required documentation on laboratory and specimen conditions.
+- Assures compliance with established safety procedures and maintains required documentation on laboratory and specimen conditions.

 - Ensures lab conditions and equipment are properly cleaned and maintained in accordance with established procedures.

-- Works within an animal facility with potential exposure to biological, chemical and radioactive hazards.
+- Works in a laboratory environment with potential exposure to biological and chemical hazards.

-- Must be physically able to wear PPE.
+- Must be physically able to wear protective equipment and to provide standard care to research animals.

 The above statements are intended to describe the general nature and level of work performed by people assigned to this classification.
 They are not intended to be construed as an exhaustive list of all job duties performed by the personnel so classified.
 Management reserves the right to revise or amend duties at any time.